Let me throw up a little.

 If someone says something harsh, I say, "That's too much, isn't it?"
 I tried to give little reactions, such as, "I don't like that comment.

-If that doesn't make you get along with the other person, then that's the end of the relationship.
+If that doesn't make you get along with the other person, then that's the end of the relationship.88 years oldThe following is a list of the most common problems with the

 I'm just going to say good-bye to the idea that it didn't suit me.